hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/ifs/minifilter-altitude-request.md

 Below is the request information to assign an altitude for our Contoso DataKleen file system minifilter.

 Company name: Contoso Ltd.
-Contact e-mail: filterdev@contoso.com
+Contact e-mail: filterdevgroup@contoso.com
 Product name: Contoso DataKleen
 Product URL: http://fsfilters.contoso.com
-Product/Filter Description:
-    The Contoso DataKleen filter removes all occurences of any byte having a value between 128 and 255 during file reads.
+Product/Filter Description: The Contoso DataKleen filter removes all occurrences of any byte having a value between 128 and 255 during file reads.
 Our minifilter removes this value since it is not displayable on TTY devices.
 Filter filename: ContosoDK.sys
 Filter type: FileSystem
 Filter start-type: Demand